 There are some key questions to answer when you set out to decide which help desk software service will work best for you and your business.
 Depending on the size of your team, the amount of internal or external people you seek to serve, and your particular use cases, you’ll probably want to consider:

 With these questions in mind, we’ve gone ahead and identified which help desk tools we think offer the best solutions for small, medium, and enterprise-level businesses.
 Our hope is to help you answer these questions as you search for the right service for your company.
+And to back up this reaffirmation with supporting evidence, we based our choices on the G2 expertise and their user-generated software reviews.

 In addition to our recommendations, we’ve included a short use case profile for our product Gmelius, before diving into our list of recommended services.
 We’ve built something that we see as particularly useful to SMBs that have grown beyond ad hoc email for ticketing but don’t need (or would be actively slowed down by) full blown, expensive ticketing software, so we thought we’d show you how Gmelius can match up well with the needs of many team-driven businesses.